Sonya Massey, shot by Illinois sheriff's deputy, died of gunshot wound to the head, autopsy finds

 Bodycam video shows sheriff's deputy shooting Massey inside her home

-Authorities said Massey, who is Black, called 911 in the early morning hours on Saturday, July 6, to report a suspected prowler outside her house near Springfield, Illinois.
+Authorities said Massey, a Black mother of two, called 911 in the early morning hours on Saturday, July 6, to report a suspected prowler outside her house near Springfield, Illinois.

-The bodycam video shows Grayson and his partner arriving at Massey's home, and searching outside the house and talking to Massey at the front door.
+The bodycam video shows Grayson and his partner, who are both White, arriving at Massey's home, and searching outside the house and talking to Massey at the front door.
 They are later seen inside her home, and Deputy Grayson instructs Massey to check on a pot overheating on the stove, saying they don't need a fire in the house.

 Massey went to turn off the flame and picked up the pot.
 She asked where the deputies were going, to which Grayson replied, "Away from your hot, steaming water."